ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

     }
   }
 ~~~~~~~~~~~~~~~~~~~~~~~
-{: #fig-token title="Example of CWT Claims Set with EDHOC parameters."}
+{: #fig-token title="Example of CWT Claims Set with EDHOC Parameters."}

 ### Processing at C